This post may contain affiliate links, click here to learn more.

 - Knowledge hierarchy.
 This means that the new knowledge presented builds on previously learned knowledge.
 Very important in many subjects, as a basic understanding of concepts is necessary for the comprehension of the subject/topic as a whole.

 - The rule of manageable amounts.
-Although it is challenging to balance for a complex topic, a textbook should try to limit the amount of new information coming it at once.
-In a good textbook, important topics are broken down into digestible chunks of information where the reader can pause after every step fore one can gradually increase the amount of information as comprehension increases.
+Although it is challenging to balance a complex topic, a textbook should try to limit the amount of new information coming in at once.
+In a good textbook, important topics are broken down into digestible chunks of information where the reader can pause after every step before one can gradually increase the amount of information as comprehension increases.

 There you have it.
 These are the criteria I apply when assessing all books reviewed on this site.
 Keep in mind that no textbook is perfect for everyone, and what works for one student might not be to the liking of the next.

 Nevertheless, I hope you my criteria intuitive so that it can help you make a wiser choice(s) in textbooks.
-If you have any questions or other inquiries, leave a comment in the comment section below.
+If you have any questions or other inquiries contact me through the email provided in the about page.